 Living conditions in Europe - labour conditions

-In 2016 , more than one quarter (27.7 %) of the EU population in single person households with dependent children lived in households with very low work intensity.
+In 2019, almost one fifth (19.5 %) of the EU-27 population living in single-person households with dependent children lived in a household with very low work intensity.

-In 2016, the risk of poverty decreased as work intensity increased: from 43.3 % among those people living in EU households with low work intensity to a low of 5.9 % for people living in households with very high work intensity.
+In 2019, the risk of poverty in the EU-27 decreased as work intensity increased: from 62.7 % among people living in households with very low work intensity to a low of 5.6 % for people living in households with very high work intensity.

-This article is part of a set of statistical articles that forms Eurostat’s flagship publication, Living conditions in Europe - 2018 edition.
-Each article helps provide a comprehensive and up-to-date summary of living conditions in Europe, presenting some key results from the European Union’s (EU’s) statistics on income and living conditions (EU-SILC), which is conducted across EU Member States, EFTA and candidate countries.
-This is the second edition of the publication: it was initially released as a paper only publication in 2015 (cat. no. KS-DZ-14-001).
+This article is part of a set of statistical articles that form Eurostat’s online publication, Living conditions in Europe.
+Each article helps provide a comprehensive and up-to-date summary of living conditions in Europe, presenting some key results from the European Union’s (EU) statistics on income and living conditions (EU-SILC), which is conducted across EU Member States, as well as the EFTA countries (except Liechtenstein), the United Kingdom and the candidate countries (except Albania).

-The share of young adults (aged 18-34 years) in the EU-28 still living with their parents rose slightly between 2007 and 2016, when it stood at 54.1 % among young men and 41.7 % among young women.
-The majority of these young adults were either employed or students, while their decision to continue living with their parents may be influenced by the precarious nature of their employment, insofar as almost half (46.5 %) of young adults living with their parents had a temporary employee contract.
+The share of young adults (aged 18-34 years) in the EU-27 living with their parents was slightly higher in 2019 than it had been in 2009.
+At the end of this period it stood at 56.1 % among young men and 44.7 % among young women.
+The majority of these young adults were either employed or students.
+Their decision to live with their parents may, at least in part, be influenced by the precarious nature of their employment: close to half (48.6 %) of young adults who were employees and lived with their parents had a temporary employment contract.

-Very low work intensity affected mainly persons living in single person households
+Very low work intensity was most common among persons living in single-person households

 The main income source for most households and therefore the main determinant of its economic situation is the employment status of its members.

-In 2016, some 14.4 % of the EU-28 population aged less than 60 that was living in households without children were members of a household with very low work intensity (see Table 1).
-This rate ranged among the EU Member States between 6.9 % in Slovakia and 25.7 % in Greece.
+In 2019, some 12.5 % of the EU-27 population aged less than 60 years and living in households without dependent children were members of a household with very low work intensity (see Table 1).
+Among the EU-27 Member States, this rate ranged between 5.8 % in Malta and 21.7 % in Greece.